phetsims/phet-info/doc/fluent-translation-guide.md

 It is particularly useful for the translation of complex dynamic content such as the descriptions designed for accessibility.
 More information about inclusive features can be found [here](https://phet.colorado.edu/en/inclusive-design/features).
-These _accessible descriptions_ are in addition to and seperate from the visual text that appears on-screen.
+These _accessible descriptions_ are in addition to and seperate from the visual text that appfears on-screen.
 Using Fluent, translators can effectively handle language-specific challenges like number and gender agreement, word order, and other differences that exist across languages.

 ## Prerequisites for Translating Accessible Descriptions